scottcorgan/domy-insert/README.md

 * `element` - string OR DOM element to insert
 * `sibling` - string or object of element to insert after
 * `parent ` - string or DOM element of context of insert.
 Defaults to `document.body`

+### insert.beginning(element, parent)

+Insert an element at the beginning of the given parent's child node list

+* `element` - string OR DOM element to insert
+* `parent` - string or DOM element of context of insert.
+Defaults to `document.body`

+### insert.end(element, parent)

+Works the same as `insert(element, parent)`.
+Inserts element at the end of the given element context

+* `element` - string OR DOM element to insert
+* `parent` - string or DOM element of context of insert.
+Defaults to `document.body`

 ## Run Tests